Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 Fortunately, if you want to stop a dog digging holes in your yard, there are solutions, especially if you start early enough.

-Why Is My Dog Digging Holes All of a Sudden?
+Why is My Dog Digging Holes All of a Sudden?

 Digging is a natural behavior for dogs, and occasional digging usually isn’t a problem for their humans.
 Repeated digging can become destructive in our eyes, though, so it’s best to identify ways to reduce the behavior.
 Otherwise, digging dogs can do significant damage to your home and garden.
 Plus, it will become harder to train your dog to stop digging if it goes on for too long.